antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 	  142.369064   36.494038    7.413829  142.303024   36.626881   10.322050  142.223038   36.534504   10.362430   90.000000    6.556834
    .........................................................................................................................................

+For each Slip4Hysea*.dat file, a geojson file, containing the same distributions is also produced. (you might find an example [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/Slip4HySea00004_002.json))

 ## 4 Post-process

  The slip distributions can be easily plotted by simple personal scripts.
+The geojson files can be uploaded to Qgis or to whatever webservice using the geojson standard (e.g. [kepler.gl/](https://kepler.gl/))

-In the folder [utils](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/utils) there is the script [plot_slip_distribution.py](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/plot_slip_distribution.py).
+ Beyond that, in the folder [utils](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/utils) there is the script [plot_slip_distribution.py](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/plot_slip_distribution.py).
 It might be run (still in the *antifasc* Conda environment) with the following command:

 	python plot_slip_distribution.py